Warming stripes

-An early (2018) warming stripes graphic published by its designer, climatologist Ed Hawkins.
-The progression from blue (cooler) to red (warmer) stripes portrays global warming from 1850 (left side of graphic) through the date of the graphic (right side).
+Warming stripes graphic published by its designer, climatologist Ed Hawkins.
+The progression from blue (cooler) to red (warmer) stripes portrays global warming from 1850 (left side of graphic) through 2025 (right side).

 Warming stripes (sometimes referred to as climate stripes, climate timelines or stripe graphics) are data visualization graphics that use a series of coloured stripes chronologically ordered to visually portray long-term temperature trends.
 Warming stripes reflect a "minimalist" style, conceived to use colour alone to avoid technical distractions to intuitively convey global warming trends to non-scientists.

 British climatologist Ed Hawkins originated the concept of visualizing historical temperature data in 2018.
 The data visualization technique was soon extended to involve animation, and to visualize diverse quantities such as sea level rise predictive climate data, progression of ocean depths, aviation's greenhouse gas emissions, biodiversity loss, soil moisture changes and fine particulate matter concentrations.
 The graphic has been used to visually juxtapose temperature trends with other data—such as atmospheric concentration, global glacier retreat, and precipitation.

 In less technical contexts, the graphic has been embraced by climate activists, used as cover images of books and magazines, used in fashion design, and projected onto natural landmarks.
 It has been used on athletic team uniforms, music festival stages, and public infrastructure.